SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 \*Hours are subject to change based on holidays, swim meets, and club programming.

+<b>Friday, March 29 - NO LAP SWIM

+Monday, April 1 - 7:00-9:00am

-<b>Friday, March 29 - Friday, April 5 - 9:00am - 12:00pm (Pool will be set up for long course during this week)</b>
+Tuesday, April 2 - Friday, April 5 - 9:00am - 12:00pm

+(Pool will be set up for long course during this week)</b>

 </div>